Glossary of Real Estate Terms A - D

 Cost index.
-Figure representing construction cost at a particular time in relation to construction cost at an earlier time, prepared by a cost reporting or indexing service.
+The figure representing construction cost at a particular time concerning construction cost at an earlier time, prepared by a cost reporting or indexing service.

 Cost service index method.
 (See index method)

 Covenant.
-An agreement written into deeds and other instruments promising performance or nonperformance of certain acts or stipulating certain uses or non-uses of property.
+An agreement written into deeds, and other instruments promising performance or nonperformance of certain acts or stipulating certain uses or non-use of property.